 My family didn’t consider my mental health or emotional wellbeing upon my release.
 The pain and anguish associated with the underlying issues that are now opened up need to be expressed in healthy ways or it will manifest in unhealthy behaviors again.

 Help an addict recover by financing and supporting their therapy.
-Many addicts have trauma and abuses that they need to process and work through.
+Many addicts have trauma and abuse that they need to process and work through.

 Employ a therapist that can help them to do that.
 A trained professional is the best chance of finding the right tools and methods an addict needs for their recovery process.